kyxap1/starred/README.md

 ## JavaScript

+- [hotel](https://github.com/typicode/hotel) - :love_hotel: A simple process manager for developers.
+Start apps from your browser and access them using local .dev domains
 - [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.
 - [ContentTools](https://github.com/GetmeUK/ContentTools) - A JS library for building WYSIWYG editors for HTML content.
 - [wekan](https://github.com/wekan/wekan) - The open-source Trello-like kanban (built with Meteor)